 “There was a nurse in the room when I was born that told my mom about me being “special”.
 It was documented at my birth in the hospital.
 It’s not that I’m special, I’m a human being.”

-All her life, Cathryn Buttle has been labeled as being ‘different’.
+Born several weeks premature, Cathryn Buttle has been labeled ‘different’ her whole life.
 Most people see her as being mentally ill while Buttle knows she’s special in a completely different fashion.

 “I was born a psychic.
 [I see] the future, some past, some present.
 I have abilities that to me seem like they go beyond anything that I know of.”